WebEngage/android-custom-push-layouts/README.md

 ### Tracking Push Notification Actions

-In order to correctly track the push notification actions such as clicks, updates, dismissed, etc. it is mandatory to use the PendingIntents constructed through the APIs provided in the WebEngage's PendingIntentFactory class.
+In order to correctly track the push notification actions such as clicks, updates, dismissed, etc. in custom push notifications, it is mandatory to use the PendingIntents constructed through the APIs provided in the WebEngage's PendingIntentFactory class.

-PendingIntentFactory includes the APIs for constructing the following PendingIntents which must be set in the Notification for tracking different push campaign actions.
+PendingIntentFactory includes the APIs for constructing the following PendingIntents which must be set in the Notification for tracking different push notification actions.

 #### 1. Click PendingIntent